for-coursera/DASI/README.md

     * the *alternative hypothesis*, which represents an alternative under consideration and is often represented by a range of possible parameter values

   * Construction of hypotheses:
-    * Always construct hypotheses about population parameters (e.g. population mean, `μ`) and not the sample statistics (e.g. sample mean, `x_hat`).
+    * Always construct hypotheses about population parameters (e.g. population mean, `μ`) and not the sample statistics (e.g. sample mean, `x_bar`).
 Note that the population parameter is unknown while the sample statistic is measured using the observed data and hence there is no point in hypothesizing about it.
     * Define the null value as the value the parameter is set to equal in the null hypothesis.
     * Note that the alternative hypothesis might be one-sided (μ < or > the null value) or two-sided (μ ≠ the null value), and the choice depends on the research question

   * Define a **p-value** as the conditional probability of obtaining a sample statistic at least as extreme as the one observed given that the null hypothesis is true: `p−value = P(observed or more extreme sample statistic | H0 true)`
   * Calculate a **p-value** as the area under the normal curve beyond the observed sample mean (either in one tail or both, depending on the alternative hypothesis).
-Note that in doing so you can use a *Z-score*, where `Z = (point estimate − null value) / SE` or `Z = (x_hat - μ) / SE` (see `SI.zscore` and `SI.pvalue` functions)
+Note that in doing so you can use a *Z-score*, where `Z = (point estimate − null value) / SE` or `Z = (x_bar - μ) / SE` (see `SI.z.score` and `SI.pvalue` functions)
+    * E.g., median's Z-score is positive for the left skewed distribution and negative for the right skewed distribution
   * Infer that if a **confidence interval** does not contain the null value the null hypothesis should be rejected in favor of the alternative
   * Compare the **p-value** to the significance level to make a decision between the hypotheses:
     * If the p-value *is less than the significance level*, reject the null hypothesis since this means that obtaining a sample statistic at least as extreme as the observed data is extremely unlikely to happen just by chance, and conclude that the data provides evidence for the alternative hypothesis